Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Nonsmooth optimal value policy functions

-The results in Sections~\ref{sec:value:nc},~\ref{sec:value:c}, and~\ref{sec:value:pc} suggest that we should generally expect regularity of optimal value and policy functions to match that of the cost function: they should be discontinuous when the cost is discontinuous, or piecewise--differentiable when the cost is piecewise--differentiable.
-In~\secref{opt} we provide instances of the class of models described in~\secref{sys} that exhibit these effects.
+The results in Sections~\ref{sec:value:nc} and~\ref{sec:value:pc} suggest that we should generally expect continuity and differentiability properties of optimal value and policy functions to match that of the cost function: they should be discontinuous when the cost is discontinuous, or piecewise-differentiable when the cost is piecewise-differentiable.
+In~\secref{opt} we demonstrate these effects in the class of models described in~\secref{sys}.